One of the keys when it comes to investing for the long term is to make sure you’re minimizing the fees you’re paying to invest your money.

 Beyond saving money on the expense ratios, I also would love to save money on the administration fees I pay in order to invest.
 My company 401(k) has fees just under 1%, which is way too much for my tastes.
 I’ve stopped investing there first since there is no company match.

-This past week I was doing some research on the new slate of robo advisors that have popped up, and one of them jumped out at me because the company advertises itself as the world’s first FREE financial advisor.
-Not only do they invest your money for you in a slate of well diversified ETF index funds, and rebalance your holdings on a regular basis, but they don’t charge you any fees in order to do so.
+This past week I was doing some research on the new slate of robo advisors that have popped up.
+One of them jumped out at me because the company is extremely affordable, but it also has shown some of the best results in the past couple of years.
+Not only do they invest your money for you in a slate of well-diversified ETF index funds, and rebalance your holdings on a regular basis, but they charge you a pretty minimal fee to do it.

-This all sounded too good to be true, so I decided to do a full review of this new automated investing service called Axos Invest, to see what they are all about.
+This all sounded too good to be true, so I decided to do a full review of this new automated investing service called Axos Invest Managed Portfolios, to see what they are all about.

-Just about 5 years ago Axos Invest launched, under the name WiseBanyan.
+Axos Invest launched several years ago under the name WiseBanyan.
 They had the goal of being the world’s first completely free financial advisor.

 Here’s their reasoning behind why they launched their site.